 In addition to publishing a recipe each week here at Willowtree, Tina and I have been writing what we call an Experience Post each week.
 These are posts that speak to our first-hand knowledge of living with food sensitivities our whole lives, whether it’s something we’ve learned, or someone we’ve met, or a store/restaurant/market that supports our food sensitivity diet, in hopes that our experiences help you, too.
 Until now, these Experience Posts have usually involved food in a direct way, but I wanted to make today’s post about something that, at least on the surface, has nothing to do with eating, or even cooking, but has helped my sensitivities with food in a huge way: yoga.

-I’ve been practicing yoga for just about 6 months now, so not long at all, and even today just went to my first Anusara-inspired class at Hemma in Victoria (and loved it!).
-A friend (and amazing yoga teacher) was also there, and after class we were chatting about what yoga can mean to different people.
-For some it’s practiced purely for the physical health benefits.
-For some it’s the mental relief that they find beneficial.
+I’ve been practicing yoga for just about 6 months now (not long at all) and even just today went to my first Anusara-inspired class at Hemma in Victoria, and loved it!.
+After class, a few of us were chatting about what yoga can mean to different people.
+For some, it’s practiced purely for the physical health benefits.
+For others, it’s the mental relief that they find beneficial.
 And for others, the element of spirituality is a huge component.
 This is where I started thinking what exactly it is about the last 6 months of yoga I’ve enjoyed so much, and was immediately inspired to write this post.

 This is what I came up with: not only has yoga gotten me back into a regular exercise program (now that I’m not letting work take over my life… ugh, that was horrible!), it has also provided me with a solid outlet for stress.
 But it has also informed what I put into my body every day.
 Once I discovered my food sensitivities and how to work around them I felt fairly in-tune with my body and its systems, but yoga has taken that one step further for me.
 I was careful before to avoid the things I knew upset my stomach and digestive system, but now it’s so much easier to say ‘no, I’m not going to eat that’.
 It’s like the feeling of strength and clarity I get every time I practice yoga has flowed into my non-yoga practicing days, a very welcome feeling.

-So experienced yogini I am certainly not, however I’m not shy about telling people how all-around fantastic it’s been for me.
-Maybe check out a yoga class at your local studio, or tell us how it’s helped you.
+An experienced yogini I am certainly not, however, I’m not shy about telling people how all-around fantastic it’s been for me.
+Maybe check out a yoga class at your local studio, or tell us how yoga has helped you.